circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 jobs:
   build:
     docker: # Specify executor for running build job - this example uses a Docker container
-      - image: circleci/<image-name> # Specify docker image to use
-  ... # build job steps omitted for brevity
+      - image: <docker-image-name-tag> # Specify docker image to use ... # build job steps omitted for brevity
   deploy:
     docker: # Specify executor for running deploy job
-      - image: circleci/<image-name> # Specify docker image to use
+      - image: <docker-image-name-tag> # Specify docker image to use
     steps:
       - run: # Install the AWS CLI if it is not already included in the docker image
           name: Install awscli